-- Skip bins that do not comply with this policy are not permitted in a public place - Where a skip bin is needed for a commercial property, or a development subject to development consent, space must be provided inside the boundary.
-If this is not possible, contact the City of Sydney for alternative methods. - The City of Sydney may order the removal or re-location of the skip bin if there is a failure to comply with these requirements or if the placement of skip bin results in nuisance or danger to the public. - These exemptions and requirements do not override development consent conditions - Subject to compliance with the provisions of the Local Government (General) Regulation 2021.
+- Skip bins that do not comply with this policy are not permitted in a public place. - Skip bins placed in timed or ticket parking zones are exempt from the signposted time limits and ticket fees. - Where a skip bin is needed for a commercial property or a development subject to development consent, space must be provided inside the boundary.
+If this is not possible, contact the City of Sydney for alternative methods. - The City of Sydney may order the removal or re-location of the skip bin if there is a failure to comply with these requirements or if the placement of skip bin results in nuisance or danger to the public. - These exemptions and requirements do not override development consent conditions. - Placement of skip bins is subject to the Local Government (General) Regulation 2021.

-Part 2: Criteria to be used by the City of Sydney when determining approvals
+Part 2: Criteria to be used when determining approvals

-Permanent bin placement in a public place
+Placing a bin in a public place

-There may be circumstances a resident, business or organisation cannot comply with the requirement that their bins are:

-- removed from a public place following scheduled collections - stored on their own premises.
+There may be circumstances a resident, business or organisation cannot comply with the requirement that their bins are removed from a public place following scheduled collections or stored on their own premises.

-In this situation a resident, business or organisation can apply to the City of Sydney for special approval for the permanent placement of bins in a public place.

-The City of Sydney will consider the permanent placement of bins in a public place on a caseby-case basis only.
-The following criteria will be used in assessing an approval for the permanent placement of bins in a public place:
+In this situation a resident, business or organisation can apply to the City of Sydney for special approval for the placement of bins in a public place outside of collection times.
+The City of Sydney will consider the placement of bins in a public place on a case- by-case basis using the following criteria:

-- All avenues for bin storage on the premises have been explored and exhausted

-- Compliance with any development consent conditions for the premises (such as requirements for waste storage, and the development's waste management plan)

-- Location of the premises and alternative waste storage options, with special consideration to impacts on:
+- All options for bin storage on the premises and/or shared storage arrangements. - Compliance with any development consent conditions for the premises (such as requirements for waste storage, and the development's waste management plan) - Location of the premises and alternative waste storage options, with special consideration to impacts on neighbouring properties, footpaths, direct path of travel, public safety, attracting illegal dumping and potential vandalism - Relevant policies, guidelines and design codes - Waste and recycling bin capacity and frequency of collection.

-- visual amenity

-- neighbouring properties

-- footpath obstruction

-- pedestrian, cyclist and traffic movement

-- attracting illegal dumping

-- vandalism of bins.

-- The City of Sydney's public domain design codes.

-- Capacity of premises owner or occupier to cover potential costs associated with the City of Sydney's preferred solution.

-The permanent bin placement approval assessment procedure and an example of general conditions for such approvals are further detailed in Appendix 3 - Special Approvals for permanent bin placement in a public place.
+The bin placement approval assessment process is further detailed in Appendix 3 - Special Approvals for bin placement in a public place.

-An approval for permanent bin placement in a public place may be revoked at any time where circumstances change, or conditions of approval are not being met.
+An approval for bin placement in a public place may be revoked by the City of Sydney under the Local Government Act 1993.